IsaacCheng1/isaaccheng1.github.io/_posts/2024-07-31-hardware-acceleration.md

 # CPU and GPU Acceleration for Linear Algebra

+This doc shows how to build an NDArray from scratch.

 ## 1. BackendDevice class (Numpy, CPU or CUDA)
 BackendDevice class is a simple wrapper that contains the underlying device backend (e.g., CPU or CUDA).